“He was a wise man who invented beer.” – Plato

 “The LSU-licensed blond ale, produced by Baton Rouge-based Tim Roof Brewing Co., will be offered on draught and in cans and will be tied into a food science training program to teach students about fermentation.”

 It certainly makes one wonder how many undergrad undecideds will flock to the Tigers’ food science program during the upcoming fall semester.
-Here’s betting a six-pack that the total tally will be fairly significant.
+Let’s bet a six-pack that the tally will be fairly significant.

 While the beer is set to premiere in time for the upcoming college football season – which, for those that don’t know, is huge at LSU – there is still no name prepared for the school’s suds.

-The article went on to say that it will not be called ‘LSU Beer’ and that the eye of the tiger will not be used.
+The article went on to say that it will not be called ‘LSU Beer’.
+The school’s eye of the tiger logo will also not be a part of the project in any way.

-Clearly, It sounds like these gents could use some help.
+Clearly, It sounds like these folks could use some help.

 Note: No beer was consumed during the creation of this post, but maybe it should have been.